Competition Guide

 Deployable Sensor Payload Event

 The ground station shall capture the data transmitted from the payload and display the sensor data in real time.
-The minimal requirement is the data to be displayed as text in real time.
-Extra points will be awarded if the data is plotted in real time.
+The ground station shall calculate the descent rate based on the telemetry received.

 Target Altitude Event

-Design and build a rocket to reach 900 feet using a commercial F motor.
+Design and build a rocket to reach 801 feet using a commercial F motor.
 The vehicle must carry a commercial altimeter.
-The ratio of rocket length to airframe diameter shall be no greater than 4 to 1.
+The rocket shall use only tube fins.

 The vehicle must safely recover and be in condition to be flown again.
-The team must perform two successful flights meeting all the requirements out of three attempts.
-Two attempts must meet the requirements or be disqualified.
-The team with the closest altitude to 900 feet wins.
+The team must perform two successful flights of the same rocket meeting all the requirements out of three attempts.
+At least two attempts must meet the requirements or be disqualified.
+The team with the closest altitude to 1100 feet wins.

-The air frame of the rocket must be at least 50% 3D printed.
 The rocket must be test flown before any qualification attempts.
+3D printing is allowed.